Planning a birthday party or special occasion? Satisfy your sweet tooth as we give you the skinny on the best cake shops

 Pure decadence is the name of the game at Ms B’s Cakery.
 Founded by Sevva’s Bonnae Gokson, this luxe patisserie has signature cakes with names like the choco-holics dream Better Than Sex (a dark chocolate fudge cake with chocolate caramel crunch and salted toffee), Pink Diamond Heart (pretty pink layers of Dom Perignon Rose champagne jelly, white chocolate mousse, and French vanilla chiffon sponge – topped with diamonds), Champagne Chocolate and Diamonds (the chocolate version with champagne jelly, white chocolate mousse, and French vanilla chiffon sponge – also topped with diamonds), and of course, its famous Million Dollar Truffle Cake (a rich and velvety chocolate truffle with toffeed nuts, topped with 24K gold and dribbled with gold coins).
 Ms B’s Cakery also has gluten-free and sugar-free options, so when it comes to cake shops, this one is a winner!

 First launched in Beverly Hills in the 1970s, this brand has received loyal support from cake lovers as it has grown across the globe.
-From Strawberry Cheesecake to Pumpkin Cheesecake, or Hot Fudge Sundaes to Carrot Cake, you can take your pick from over 30 flavours.
-They also serve steaks and salads for you to balance out the sweetness.
+From Strawberry Cheesecake to Pumpkin Cheesecake, to Hot Fudge Sundaes to Carrot Cake, you can take your pick from over 30 flavours.
+It also serves steaks and salads for you to balance out the sweetness.

 If you feel like splurging a little for your loved ones and/or yourself (because why not?), head to The Mandarin Cake Shop at Mandarin Oriental, one of the most famous cake shops in Hong Kong.
 Its freshly crafted French pastries are meticulous works of art, and the 1963 Mandarin Cheese Cake is a classic.
 Don’t miss the chance to pick up a jar of its legendary Rose Petal Jam while you’re there!

 The Mandarin Cake Shop, M/F, Mandarin Oriental Hong Kong, 5 Connaught Road, Central, Hong Kong, p.
 2825 4008